preetlimbani/git-practical-submission/README.md

-Created this repository for git practical submission
+Created this repository practical submission